Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Revisiting a Causal Analysis of the Effects of Candidates' Race on Black Voter Turnout

 An ongoing problem in political science is determining how minority candidates affect minority voter turnout in American elections.
 Many works have found a positive relationship between minority candidate participation in elections and minority voter turnout; to explain this phenomenon, these works argue that minorities feel empowered when they witness a minority candidate run for political office, thereby increasing voter turnout \citep{browning1984protest,bobo1990race,leighley2001strength,barreto2004mobilizing}.
 However, these findings have primarily been correlational instead of causal.

-Recently, \cite{keele2017black} addressed this research question using matching to conduct a causal analysis assessing if having at least one African American candidate in Louisiana mayoral elections affected black voter turnout.\footnote{Following the practice of the United States Census Bureau and \cite{keele2017black}, we use ``African American'' and ``black'' interchangeably.} We will revisit the matched dataset produced by \cite{keele2017black}, apply our randomization-based inferential approach to these data, and compare our approach to the more standard approach used in \cite{keele2017black}.
+Recently, \cite{keele2017black} addressed this research question using matching to conduct a causal analysis assessing if having at least one African American candidate in Louisiana mayoral elections affected black voter turnout.\footnote{Following the practice of the United States Census Bureau and \cite{keele2017black}, we use ``African American'' and ``black'' interchangeably.} We will apply our randomization test to the \cite{keele2017black} matched dataset to assess if this dataset approximates a particular experimental design, use our randomization-based inferential approach to analyze the matched dataset, and compare our approach to the more standard approach used in \cite{keele2017black}.
 Revisiting this causal analysis is particularly suitable for assessing our approach for two reasons.
 First, \cite{keele2017black} used cardinality matching, which is the method we focused on in Section \ref{s:simulations}.
-Second, and more importantly, \cite{keele2017black} used subject-matter expertise to target achieving high levels of balance on certain covariates, and our approach can incorporate these high levels of covariate balance to provide a precise causal analysis.
+Second, and more importantly, \cite{keele2017black} used subject-matter expertise to target achieving high levels of balance on certain covariates, and our approach can condition on these high levels of covariate balance to provide a precise causal analysis.
 First, we describe the full data and matched data in \cite{keele2017black}.
 Then, we compare our approach to a standard approach for analyzing these data.